link-er/seminar_UDL_wise2526/docs/index.md

 Each week, one or more students will present a chapter or topic and document the results here.
 The goal is to create a collaborative, semester-long learning resource, including **presentation summaries, discussion notes, and reports**.

+## Announcements
+- On **3rd November** I have to attetnd my research group meeting to give a presentation - I would ask you to start around 1.5 hours later, so at 15.30.
+Please let me know if it does not work for you.

 ## Semester Details
 - **Dates:** 20 Oct 2025 – 2 Feb 2026
 - **Venue:** room OH12/1.054